ayushkatoch98/JSONParser/README.md

 Inside the `run.py` there is a function called `run()` that runs the parser for all the files inside the `./tests/` folder

-# Tests where copied from
+# Tests were copied from
 https://github.com/ayushkatoch98/pyjsonparse